ItsCrotix/ns-assignment/README.md

     ```

 ## Running the Project Locally
 To test and run various functions AWS Toolkit is advised.
-Please note that without deployment, only lambda functions can be deployed.
+Please note that without deployment, only lambda functions can be tested.

 ### Lambda Functions
 - **checkOptimalRoute**: